 3. In determine the best format for any season, the main criteria will be to allow the teams to play the maximum practical number of matches in both cup and league, whilst being able to play a cup final ideally in the third week of July and with a reserve date the following week.
 The decision as to the most appropriate format in any year will ultimately lie with the fixture secretary.

-4. Matches will be played at Watchetts and will start promptly at 6 p.m.
-Dates for Cup games may not be changed and teams which cannot meet the defined date will forfeit the match.
+4. Matches will be played at Crown and Cushion and will start promptly at 6 p.m.
+Games can be played elsewhere.

 5. Each team shall comprise of 10 players